steveschmidt04/demoBlazeAutomatedTest/README.md

 ## Installation
-TestCafe is built upon NodeJS and requires nodeJS to be installed prior to installation of test script.  nodejs can be downloaded from:  https://nodejs.org/en/
+TestCafe is built upon NodeJS and requires nodeJS to be installed prior to installation of test script.
+NodeJS can be downloaded from:  https://nodejs.org/en/

 To install testCafe and associated project dependencies:
 1. ) Clone repository locally